.

 They are often confused with pulse generators.
 In reality, their difference is in their features and abilities.
 Digital pattern generators are available as both standalone and add-on units and are widely used in DAC stimulation, embedded system debugging, and DPS hardware stimulation.

 All the types described above are hardware-based.
-Yet there are software applications that are used to produce arbitrary waveforms via output devices.
-For example, audio applications are used (downloaded and installed on a computer) in the audio industry to create stimuli and transfer them via a sound card.
+Yet there are software-based signal generators that are used to produce arbitrary waveforms via PC based output devices.
+For example in the audio industry stimuli can be created and transfered via a sound card.
 This card is then connected to a desired testing or input device.
+You could even create some analog tones and use them in your latest EDM mix.

 References –